Three young siblings found dead at home in Bristol died of knife injuries

 A vigil is due to be held later on Friday in memory of the children.

-Avon and Somerset Police has referred itself to the Independent Office for Police Conduct watchdog over prior contact.
+Avon and Somerset Police referred itself to the Independent Office for Police Conduct (IOPC) over prior contact but the watchdog said no investigation was required.

+An IOPC spokesperson said: “Following the tragic events which took place in the Sea Mills area of Bristol last weekend, we received a referral from Avon and Somerset Police on Tuesday due to prior police contact with those involved over a period of time, the most recent being earlier this month.

+“We have now thoroughly assessed all the available information and we have returned the referral to Avon and Somerset with no requirement for an investigation.